Shelton Weech

 Click here to download my complete teaching philosophy:

-Courses I have designed and taught
+Courses I have taught

 Click on course for sample syllabus

-Purdue University, West Lafayette, IN, 2018-present
+Purdue University, West Lafayette, IN, 2018-2023

 Research in Professional Writing (Engl 203)